Chapter 4: Construction Details, Section 90: Concrete

 - Check the batch size to ensure it does not exceed the specified capacity or the limit to which the scales were tested during the MPQP.

 - Check the mixer operation to ensure that the automatic timing device is interlocked as specified and that the mixing time is as specified.

 - Where allowed, observe the hand-mixing of concrete to ensure it is being mixed in the specified manner.

 - For concrete used in pavement, or when required for other types of concrete, ensure that automatic devices perform the proportioning operation as specified.
 Require the plant operator to demonstrate the function of interlock devices.
 Limit this check of proportioning interlock tolerances to a visual witnessing of the maximum tolerance settings in the batch computer.

-- Perform California Test 518, “Method of Test for Unit Weight of Fresh Concrete,” to verify the unit weight, volume, and cementitious material content of concrete in accordance with the frequencies shown in Section 6-1, “Sample Types and Frequencies,” of this manual.
+- Perform California Test 518, “Method of Test for Density (Unit Weight) of Fresh Concrete,” to verify the unit weight, volume, and cementitious material content of concrete in accordance with the frequencies shown in Section 6-1, “Sample Types and Frequencies,” of this manual.
 Notify the contractor when the test results do not confirm the correctness of the proportions being used.

 - Whenever California Test 518 is performed, the data for batch weights must be the actual weights as observed for the batch to be tested.
 Actual batch weights are available from the weighmaster certificate for each delivery load.
 It is not sufficiently accurate to use the ordered batch weights.